 “To demonstrate innovative and progressive recruitment methodologies, and to meet the challenges of employing a diverse workforce, our systems for training also had to change to reflect this,” she said.

-Through liaison with the RCSA (Recruitment and Consulting Services Association), which recognised Hallis’ requirements and its need to adopt an innovative training approach to match its business goals, the Association highly recommended WorkPro, a centralised online induction program, which it endorses.
+Through liaison with the Recruitment and Consulting Services Association (RCSA), which recognised Hallis’ requirements and its need to adopt an innovative training approach to match its business goals, the RCSA highly recommended WorkPro, a centralised online induction program, which it endorses.

 Ms Fent said after 12 months of using WorkPro the company is now reaping the benefits of the system and the change effectively supports the company’s growth in market share.